zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

     ![Screenshot showing Script execution](./k3s_gitops04.png)

-  - You can verify that Azure Key Vault Secrets Provider and the Flux (GitOps) extensions are now installed under the extension tab section of the _ArcBox-K3s_ cluster resource in Azure portal.
+  - You can verify that Azure Key Vault Secrets Provider and the Flux (GitOps) extensions are now installed under the extension tab section of the _ArcBox-K3s_ cluster resource in the Azure portal.

     ![Screenshot showing K3s cluster extensions](./k3s_gitops05.png)